torufuruya/torufuruya.github.io/README.md

 __Mobile App Engineer__ &nbsp;&nbsp; _March 2018-Present_

-- Developed iOS app and Android app.
+- Developed iOS and Android apps using Swift and Kotlin.
+- Implemented unit test and UI test code, and automated environment using Travis CI.
+- Redesigned Android app using Architecture Components and Layered architecture.
-- Engaged in iOS Wallet and Pass development.
+- Engaged in iOS Wallet and PassKit development.
 - Engaged in iBeacon and GPS programming.

 ### [Glossom, Inc.](https://www.glossom.co.jp/)

 __Software Engineer__ &nbsp;&nbsp; _Jun 2015-Feb 2018_

-- Developed iOS apps and SDKs in agile development using Objective-C and Swift.
+- Developed hotel booking iOS app, and video advertising SDKs from scratch using Objective-C and Swift.
-- Implemented unit test and UI test code to detect bugs in advance.
+- Implemented unit tests and UI tests code to detect bugs in advance.
-- Built an automated test environment for these tests with CI tool and configured it to be able to maintain test jobs as a code.
+- Built an automated test environment with Jenkins and configured it to be able to maintain the jobs as a code.
+- Engaged in charge of Android developer team management.

 ### [Gree, Inc.](http://corp.gree.net/jp/en/)

 __Software Engineer__ &nbsp;&nbsp; _Apr 2012-Jun 2015_

-- Engaged in client side (JavaScript, TypeScript) and server side (PHP, MySQL) programming of several web apps.
+- Engaged in client side (JavaScript, TypeScript) and server side (PHP, MySQL) programming in several web apps.
 - Built an environment that enables JavaScript development and automatic testing simultaneously using Karma, Mocha, Chai, Sinon.JS, and Grunt.
+- Took the stage about Javascript unit testing at CROSS 2014 which was one of the biggest conferences in Japan.

 ## Skills And Certifications